dalgu90/icd-coding-benchmark/README.md

 Such inconsistency and error make it hard to compare different methods on automatic diagnosis coding and, arguably, results in incorrect evaluations of the methods.

 This code repository aims to provide a standardized benchmark of automatic diagnosis coding with the MIMIC-III database.
-The benchmark encompasses all the procedures of ICD coding, dataset generation, model training/evaluation, and interactive web demo.
+The benchmark encompasses all the procedures of ICD coding: dataset pre-processing, model training/evaluation, and interactive web demo.

 We currently provide (items in parentheses are under development):
 - Four preset of preprocessed datasets: MIMIC-III full, top-50, full (old), top-50 (old), where we referred to (old) as the version of CAML[^2].
-- ICD coding models: CNN, CAML, DCAN, (MultiResCNN, LAAT, KSI)
+- ICD coding models: CNN, CAML, DCAN, (MultiResCNN, LAAT, Fusion)
 - (Interactive demo)

 ## Preparation